jj-13/jj-13/README.md

 <h1 align="center">Hi 👋, I'm Jonnathan Portilla</h1>
 <p align="left">
   Systems engineer with 4 years of experience, focused on software development, design, installation, testing, and maintenance.
-I possess proficient skills in development environments using Python and Git; I use GitHub to standardize and customize implementations.
+I possess proficient skills in development environments using Python with frameworks: Django, FastApi, Flask and
+  Git; I use GitHub to standardize and customize implementations.
 For frontend development, I employ JavaScript (React) along with CSS3, Bootstrap, or Tailwind.
 I have experience in Docker management and the implementation of CI/CD using Jenkins, GitHub Actions workflows, or GitLab.